GabeScott/standard-works-vault/General Conference/2001 October - Doctrine of Inclusion.md

 But the lawyer wasn’t satisfied with that.
 Knowing that there were strict rules and beliefs among the Jews regarding association with those not of the faith, he pressed the Lord for more information, hoping to trap Him in controversy: “And who is my neighbour?” he asked.

 It was time, once again, to teach.
-Jesus drew upon one of His favorite and most effective teaching techniques: a parable, perhaps one of the most-beloved and well-known parables in all of Christendom.
+Jesus drew upon one of His favorite and most effective teaching techniques: a parable, perhaps one of the most beloved and well-known parables in all of Christendom.

 You know the parable, how a man from Jerusalem was on his way to Jericho and fell among thieves and was left half dead.
 A certain priest passed by on the other side; neither did a Levite stop to help.
 Then Jesus taught: